ethereum/ethereum-org-website/src/content/bridges/index.md

 Let's consider an example:

-You're from the USA and are planning a trip to Europe, where only EUR is accepted.
-You can use a currency exchange for a small fee to exchange your USD for EUR.
+You're from the USA and are planning a trip to Europe.
+You have USD, but you need EUR to spend.
+To exchange your USD for EUR you can use a currency exchange for a small fee.

 But, what do you do if you want to make a similar exchange to use a different blockchain?
 Let's say you want to exchange ETH on Ethereum Mainnet for ETH on [Arbitrum](https://arbitrum.io/).
 Like the currency exchange we made for EUR, we need a mechanism to move our ETH from Ethereum to Arbitrum.
 Bridges make such a transaction possible.
 In this case, [Arbitrum has a native bridge](https://bridge.arbitrum.io/) that can transfer ETH from Mainnet onto Arbitrum.